scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 ### `service.beta.kubernetes.io/scw-loadbalancer-type`
 This is the annotation to set the load balancer offer type.

+### `service.beta.kubernetes.io/scw-loadbalancer-connection-rate-limit`
+This is the annotation to set the incoming connection rate limit per second.
+Set to 0 to disable the rate limit.

+### `service.beta.kubernetes.io/scw-loadbalancer-enable-access-logs`
+This is the annotation to enable access logs for the load balancer.
+The default value is `false`.
+The possible values are `false` or `true`.

+### `service.beta.kubernetes.io/scw-loadbalancer-enable-http3`
+This is the annotation to enable HTTP/3 protocol for the load balancer.
+The default value is `false`.
+The possible values are `false` or `true`.

 ### `service.beta.kubernetes.io/scw-loadbalancer-timeout-client`
 This is the annotation to set the maximum client connection inactivity time.
 The default value is `10m`.
 The duration are go's time.Duration (ex: `1s`, `2m`, `4h`, ...).